eeue56/elm-for-web-developers/README.md

 clockTypeSelectView : Signal.Address Update -> Clock -> Html.Html
 ```

-denotes when a function does something impure - the fact that it takes a signal means there is probably some level of reactivity in the function.
+denotes when a function does something based on an input that may change without the developer telling it to - the fact that it takes a signal means there is probably some level of reactivity in the function.

 ```
 quarterlyView : Clock -> Html.Html